taghubnet/tallynow/README.md

 The [TagHub](https://www.taghub.net) Tally application can plan wells using a similar approach as this codebase.

-This codebase is mosly for demostration purposes.
+This codebase is mosly for demonstration purposes.

 ## Overview